 Tuesday, February 7 11:00–1:00 Nichols Board of Trustees Suite $60 per person

-Get an insider’s perspective on Hélio Oiticica: To Organize Delirium—the first retrospective in the United States of the Brazilian artist’s groundbreaking achievements—before it opens to the public.
-Enjoy an enlightening lecture from guest speaker Katherine Brodbeck, Dallas Museum of Art, along with an intimate lunch.
+Get an insider’s perspective on Hélio Oiticica: To Organize Delirium—the first retrospective in the United States of the Brazilian artist’s groundbreaking achievements—before it opens on February 18.
+Enjoy an enlightening lecture from guest speaker Katherine Brodbeck, Dallas Museum of Art, formerly associate curator at Carnegie Museum of Art—where the show debuted.
+A luncheon follows.

 Opening Celebration Go